 2. Proofraed.
 Proofreed.
 Proofread.

-Incorrect spelling and grammar stands out like a sore thumb, proofread everything before publishing your profile online!
+Incorrect spelling and grammar stand out like a sore thumb so make sure you're proofreading everything before publishing your profile online!

-- It will only take a few minutes to make sure that your grammar and formatting is consistent across your entire service list, but it could be the difference between plenty of appointments booked or a sea of empty space in the calendar.
+It will only take a few minutes to make sure that your grammar and formatting is consistent across your entire service list, but it could be the difference between a fully booked calendar or a lot of empty timeslots.

-Here's an example of a beautifully written service menu:
+Here's an example of a well-written service menu: